yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/workflow.md

 # Bind to a Worker

-Bind the workflow to a Worker to enable calling it:
+Bind a workflow to a Worker to use its functionality.

 ```ts
 import { Worker, Workflow } from "alchemy/cloudflare";